 - Carmen sometimes falls into this as well, such as with her response, "I'd settle for a human being," when Top Grunge promised on a phone call to be an angel.

-- Downer Ending: A failure in the last round is indicated by a newspaper graphic with Carmen on the front page and the headline "Carmen Escapes Again!"
-In Season 4 (1992), They the headline photo will disappear, and leaving with just a white shadow.
+- A failure in the last round is indicated by a newspaper graphic with Carmen on the front page and the headline "Carmen Escapes Again!"
+In Season 4 (1992) and beyond that point, The headline photo will disappear, and leaving with just a white shadow.